-A simple and modern DIY floating desk is the perfect solution to create a home office or homeschooling space in any nook in your home.
-This easy to follow tutorial will show you how!
+A simple and modern DIY floating desk is the perfect solution to create a home office or homeschooling space in any nook or small room in your home.
+This easy-to-follow tutorial will show you how to create this modern design!

 Home Office Nook Design